-"Maybe some other time," Dudley said, not in the mood to explain to his mother that she probably wouldn't be seeing much of the gang again.
+"Maybe some other time," Dudley said.
 "I think I'm going to lie down for a bit."

 He hoped she wouldn't follow, but he heard her footsteps behind him as he started for the stairs.

 "I hope you're not coming down with something.
-It's that diet you're on; it's not healthy for you to-"
+Are you sure you don't want me to-"